Essenceia/essenceia.github.io/content/projects/d2020_p1/index.md

 writing a few static routing tables, and maybe open an `ssh` tunnel to replace `telnet`.

-I would like a thanks Kenneth Vorseth for helping me figure out the use of the lattice fpga's, ThomasC and reddit user bvcb907 for his very insightful responses from 3 years ago [on the reddit thread related to this switch](https://www.reddit.com/r/homelab/comments/jzv2wv/redstone_d2020_48x_10gbe_sfp_4x_qsfp_switch/).
+I would like to thank EmbeddedKen for helping me figure out the use of the lattice fpga's, ThomasC and reddit user bvcb907 for his very insightful responses from 3 years ago [on the reddit thread related to this switch](https://www.reddit.com/r/homelab/comments/jzv2wv/redstone_d2020_48x_10gbe_sfp_4x_qsfp_switch/).